 internal HSCN connectivity options

-The Health and Social Care Network (HSCN) programme will provide new and significantly different network services to the N3 network it succeeds.
+The Health and Social Care Network (HSCN) programme has provided new and significantly different network services to the legacy networks it replaced.